RyllMartin/eICU_comparing_PESI_sPESI_APACHE/README.md

 # Citation

-If you use this code (e.g. any of these functions) in your research, please cite the following:
+If you use this code (e.g. any of these functions) in your research, please cite as indicated in the .cff-file.

-'''

-'''